Govind-S-B/Rock-Paper-Scissor-App/README.md

 *Putting in an app icon<br />
 *Imagebuttons and using resource files such as colors strings themes<br />
-*Getting rid of the action bar and changing theme colors(status bar color was what I wanted to change)
+*Getting rid of the action bar and changing theme colors(status bar color was what I wanted to change) *Experimented a lot with github features
+*Adding external dependencies
+*Using onSaveInstance for data persistence within the same activity